yuekaizhang/dynamo/examples/tensorrt_llm/README.md

 ```

 Notes:
+- MTP is only available within the container built with the experimental TensorRT-LLM commit.
+Please add --use-default-experimental-tensorrtllm-commit to the arguments of the build.sh script.

+  Example: `./container/build.sh --framework tensorrtllm --use-default-experimental-tensorrtllm-commit`

 - There is a noticeable latency for the first two inference requests.
 Please send warm-up requests before starting the benchmark.
 - MTP performance may vary depending on the acceptance rate of predicted tokens, which is dependent on the dataset or queries used while benchmarking.
 Additionally, `ignore_eos` should generally be omitted or set to `false` when using MTP to avoid speculating garbage outputs and getting unrealistic acceptance rates.